Tips to Thrive in a Homebody Economy

 When consumers leave their homes, they want to do so quickly and with minimal contact with others.
 Unfortunately, because of many occupancy regulations, customers are instead forced to wait in long lines to enter your store.
 To overcome this, some retailers are experimenting with technologies such as queue management.
 For retailers that such technologies would not be a fit, try running time specific ads to bring customers in at non-peak hours, or maximizing your sales floor space to allow for more roaming and less crowding at the checkout.

 For many, heading in store is not quite on the agenda.
 Curbside allows customers to have the best of both worlds, an online shopping experience while still having the chance to head to your store to pick up their purchase.
 Noting the quick adoption of this solution, many retailers quickly built “hacked” versions and are now seeing holes in the experience their customers are receiving.

 A seamless experience allows customers and associates to have a clear communication channel to keep both parties informed, allowing for an efficient experience for customers and associates alike.
-Learn more about what this looks like here.

 #3: Curate Merchandise Layouts With this Economy in Mind